tidev/ti.facebook/README.md

 Notes
 ------------
-* In module.xcconfig modify the -F option to the path on your machine
+* Install locally to your Titanium project, not globally.
+If you wish to install globally for all projects, you will need to modify module.xcconfig to point Xcode to the location of the FacebookSDK framework (in iphone/platform directory)
 * Note that the FacebookSDK.framework directory is the prebuilt Facebook SDK directly downloaded from Facebook, zero modifications.
 * Facebook is moving away from the native iOS login, and towards login through the Facebook app.
 The default behavior of this module is the same as in the Facebook SDK: app login with a fallback to webview.
 The advantages of the app login are: user control over individual permissions, and a uniform login experience over iOS, Android, and web.
 Additionally, the device login is quite prone to user error: for example, if the user declines to login initially with Facebook, then the next login will fail and the user needs to go into "Settings" on his phone and enable the app for Facebook.
 Many users will fail to do this.
 The only advantage of native device login is that it is faster.
 I recommend you leave the default as is, and if you do indeed elect nativeLogin then I recommend you do not request additional permissions beyond public_profile.